osg-htc/docs/docs/common/registration.md

 1. Make changes with the [GitHub file editor](https://help.github.com/articles/editing-files-in-your-repository/) using the [resource group template](https://github.com/opensciencegrid/topology/blob/master/template-resourcegroup.yaml) as a guide.

-    !!! note
+   Make sure that the formatting and indentation of the modified entry does not change.

-        Make sure the info you add matches the formatting and indentation of the template file.
+    !!! note ""You're editing a file in a project you don't have write access to.""
-        In particular, make sure no additional indentation gets added when pasting in the new data.
+        If you see this message in the GitHub file editor, this is normal and it is because you do not have direct write access to the OSG copy of the topology data, which is why you are creating a pull request.

 1. Submit your changes as a pull request, providing a descriptive commit message.
 For example: